-Truck Equipment 201 is a series of online course modules, designed for those with technical knowledge seeking deeper understanding of certain topics outlined in TE101
+Truck Equipment 201 is a series of online training modules, designed for those with technical knowledge seeking deeper understanding of certain topics outlined in TE101

 The first TE201